That dollar amount reflects a 24.9% increase since 2018 when Singaporean exports totaled $412.1 billion.

 Below are exports from Singapore that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Singapore’s goods trail Singaporean importer spending on foreign products.

-Singapore has highly negative net exports and therefore deep international trade deficits for mineral fuels-related goods, particularly petroleum oils (both crude and refined) and petroleum gases.
+Singapore has highly negative net exports and therefore deep international trade deficits for mineral fuels-related goods, particularly crude petroleum oil and petroleum gases.

 These cashflow deficiencies clearly indicate Singapore’s competitive disadvantages in the international fossil fuel market, but also represent key opportunities for Singapore to improve its position in the global economy through focused innovations especially alternative energy sources.